RRethy/ToonUp/README.md

 currently I am working on an array of other projects and am in school so these are not high priorities.

+* Add UI while watching video to switch to new episode
+* Add tests and change DI to inject implementations rather than hard objects
 * Add user sign-in
   * Add user specific favorites category
 * Save info to room/realm db for a nicer offline experience